 In general, the minute books of poor law unions have a reasonably good survival rate, but it is unusual for other records to survive in quantity.
 However, some of the poor law collections held by the National Archives are remarkable for the range of records which they contain.
-The National Archives holds several very complete collections of workhouse records relating to the North Dublin Union, South Dublin Union, and Rathdown Union (part of County Dublin and County Wicklow).
+The National Archives holds several very complete collections of workhouse records relating to the North Dublin Union, South Dublin Union, and Rathdown Union (part of counties Dublin and Wicklow).
 As well as minute books, these collections include indoor registers which give the names and personal details of those entering the workhouse, as well as a wide variety of other records.

-The National Archives also holds smaller collections relating to Balrothery Union (part of County Dublin), Bawnboy Union (part of County Cavan), Dromore West Union (part of County Sligo; on microfilm only) and Lismore Union (part of County Waterford).
+The National Archives also holds smaller collections relating to Balrothery Union (part of county Dublin), Bawnboy Union (part of county Cavan), Dromore West Union (part of county Sligo; on microfilm only) and Lismore Union (part of county Waterford).
 The National Archives also holds orders made by Poor Law Commissioners and Local Government Board (1839–1921) and files of the Dail Eireann Department of Local Government (1919–1923).